Yamaguchi City

 Getting around

-Most of the city’s main sights are within 3 km of Yamaguchi Station and are easy to reach on foot or by rental bike.
+Most of the city’s main sights are within 3 kilometers of Yamaguchi Station and are easy to reach on foot or by rental bike.
 Bicycles are available outside the station for 300 yen (2 hours) or 700 yen (full day).
 To visit Joeiji Temple, take a short train ride to Miyano Station, just two stops north of Yamaguchi Station.

 Attractions